Enchanting Winter Destinations for Europe in December

 11. Salzburg, Austria

-Birthplace of Mozart, Salzburg becomes a classical music haven in winter.
-The Hohensalzburg Fortress, Europe’s largest intact castle, stands snow-capped above squares filled with market stalls and classical concerts.
+Birthplace of Mozart, this city is a classical music haven in winter.
+The Hohensalzburg Fortress, one of the largest intact castles in Europe, stands snow-capped above squares filled with market stalls and classical concerts.

-Behind baroque facades, cafes serve traditional Mozartkugeln chocolates and rich hot chocolate.
-The Sound of Music locations take on ethereal beauty when frosted with snow.
+Behind baroque facades, the traditional cafes serve Mozartkugeln chocolates and rich hot chocolate.

 12. St. Moritz, Switzerland